Driving a Purchase / Sales Flow¶

 From Sales Proposal to Sales Order¶

 In OpenERP, sales proposals and sales orders are managed using documents that are based on the same common functionality as purchase orders, so you will recognize the following documents in general but see changes to their detail and to their workflows.
-To create a new sales proposal, use the menu Sales ‣ Sales ‣ Sales Orders and click on New button which creates a new order in a state of Quotation , then:
+To create a new sales proposal, use the menu Sales ‣ Sales ‣ Quotations and click on Create button which creates a new order in a state of Draft Quotation , then:

-Select the Customer Axelor .
+Select the Customer Smith and Offspring .
 This has the effect of automatically completing several other fields: Ordering Contact, Invoice Address, Shipping Address, and the Pricelist Public Pricelist (EUR).
 They are all only defaults, so these fields can be modified as you need.

-Click the New button in Sales Order Lines section to open a Sales Order Lines window.
+Click the Add an iteam link in Sales Order Lines section to open a Sales Order Lines window.

 Select the product Titanium Alloy Radiator .
-Although the Product field is not itself required, it is used by OpenERP to select the specific product so that several other fields can be automatically completed on the order line of the proposal, such as Description, Unit of Measure, Unit Price, Procurement Method, Delivery Lead Time, and Taxes.
+Although the Product field is not itself required, it is used by OpenERP to select the specific product so that several other fields can be automatically completed on the order line of the proposal, such as Description, Unit of Measure, Unit Price and Taxes.

 Change the Quantity (UoM) to 6 and the Unit Price to 130.00.
 Then click Save & Close and the line appears on the quotation form.

-Return to the first tab Sales Order and validate the document by clicking Confirm Order which calculates prices and the changes the order's state from Quotation to In Progress as shown in screenshot Sales Order Form.
+Go back to the Quatation and validate the document by clicking Confirm Sale which calculates prices and the changes the order's state from Quotation to Sale Order as shown in screenshot Sales Order Form.
 If you were in negotiation with the prospective customer, you would keep clicking Compute and Save, keeping the document in Quotation state for as long as necessary.

 Go to Sales ‣ Products ‣ Products to display a list of products: just the one, Titanium Alloy Radiator , currently exists in this example.
 Its Real Stock still shows 10.00 but its Virtual Stock now shows 4.00 to reflect the new future requirement of 6 units for dispatch.